-In a large bowl, sift the flour, add the powdered sugar, baking powder and salt.
+In a large bowl, sift the flour, add the icing sugar, baking powder and salt.

 Cut the butter into cubes and add it to the bowl, rubbing it with your fingertips until the flour mixture resembles breadcrumbs.

-Add the egg, egg yolks, lemon zest and vanilla extract and gently knead the dough.
+Add the egg, egg yolks, and vanilla extract and gently knead the dough.

 Shape it into a ball, cover with clingfilm and refrigerate for 30 minutes.

 Preheat the oven to 180 degrees C. (360 F)